boholder/puntgun/config-manual.md

 ## Reusable Mechanism

-There must be a reusable mechanism in one configuration system to reduce redundancy, here it is:
+There must be a reusable mechanism in one configuration system to reduce redundancy, here it is.
 Fields defined under `fragments` with a custom name as referring key can be repeatedly referenced with `refer`.
 One fragment can contain several fields.